therealanby/MoreBlenderNotes/Low-poly model and rig/Notes.md

 - viewport shading: backface culling makes the back of a face invisible
 - you can fill verts/edges by going into vertices/(new edge/face from vertices)
 - edge/edge slide for sliding an edge along an edge during grab operation
+- enable in front in bone-properties/viewport-display for easier bone editing